 The Role of the Airway

-The face and neck grow around the airway, and their growth determines mandibular and head posture, therefore considering airway dynamics in treatment planning is critical to success in TMJ, orthodontic, and postural treatment.
+The face and neck grow around the airway, and the particular way they grow to accommodate resting airway flow determines resting mandibular and head posture, therefore considering airway dynamics in treatment planning is critical to success in TMJ, orthodontic, and postural treatment.

 THE PROBLEM - During evolution, the teeth were the fragile components of our jaw systems, so protecting them became a high priority for our neuromuscular systems.
-As a result, your jaw muscles are programmed to protect your teeth by only allowing you to close your mandible (lower jawbone) in the one central bite location where all your back teeth fit together and making that position feelnormal, wherever it is.
-Also, your jaw muscles hold your mandible in a postural location just beneath that central bite location in order to maintain fast easy access to mandibular bracing, because that access was critical in evolution in order to protect the vital structures behind the mandible, so that also feels normal.
-As a result, the bite controls mandibular posture.
+As a result, your jaw muscles are programmed to protect your teeth by only allowing you to close your mandible (lower jawbone) forcefully in the one central bite location where all your back teeth fit together and making that position feel normal, wherever it is.
+Also, your jaw muscles are programmed to hold your mandible in a postural location just beneath that central bite location in order to maintain fast easy access to mandibular bracing, because mandibular bracing was critical for protecting the vital structures behind the mandible during our evolution.
+As a result, both the strained mandibular bite location and the strained mandibular posture location feel perfectly normal.
+By this mechanism, the bite controls mandibular posture.

 However, an even higher priority for the neuromuscular system is to protect the airway passage.
-If the bite forces mandibular posture into the area needed for airway passage, the body will use the tongue, jaw, and neck muscles to create a new mandibular resting posture that re-establishes resting airway passage.
-There are two areas where our airways become restricted and trigger such adaptative muscle responses.
+The neuromuscular system will maintain whatever muscle tonus is needed to keep the airway patent at rest.
+If the bite forces mandibular posture into the area needed for airway passage, the body will use the tongue, jaw, and neck muscles to create a new mandibular resting posture that re-establishes an adequate resting airway passage.
+There are two areas where our airways become restricted and trigger such adaptative muscle responses - the nose and the pharynx.

-NASAL AIRWAYS usually become obstructed due to insufficient expansion of the midface.
+NASAL AIRWAYS usually become obstructed due to insufficient expansion of the midface and upper jawbone.
 The palate, in the center of the midface, forms the roof of the mouth and the floor of the nose.
-When the upper jawbone cannot fully unfold and the palate remains narrow, the base of the triangular nasal cavity remains narrow.
-It may be to narrow to allow sufficient airway passage at rest.
-The body's response is then to create and maintain an oral airway passage, keeping the lips always slightly parted.
+When the upper jawbone cannot fully expand and the palate remains narrow, the base of the triangular nasal cavity can be too narrow to allow sufficient airway passage at rest.
+The body's response is then to create and maintain an oral airway passage by mouth breathing and keeping the lips always slightly parted.
+These people are usually obligate mouth breathers.

 Mouth breathing then causes serious problems.
 It prevents the nose from warming, filtering, and moistening the air that strikes the back of the throat.
 It prevents nitric oxide from getting to the lungs.
 It leads to poor upper respiratory health.
 Mouth breathing can usually be corrected in adults by wearing a palate expansion appliance for 3 to 6 months, as explained in the file entitled PALATE EXPANSION.

 If the nasal airway passage is obstructed by structures within the nasal cavity, such as overgrown turbinates or a deviated septum, the internal nasal cavity will need to be reshaped.
-This can be accomplished surgically, but it is difficult.
-Alternatively, it may be possible to expand the internal nasal airway by forced nasal breathing, because localized areas of high speed turbulent airflow trigger regressive osseous remodeling that removes obstacles to airflow.
+In extremely obstructed nasal cavities, this will require surgery.
+When the obstruction is less severe, a routine of forced nasal breathing may be able to restore an adequate nasal airway passage by internally remodeling the nasal cavity, because localized areas of high speed turbulent airflow trigger regressive osseous remodeling that removes obstacles to airflow, which is one of the mechanisms by which the face grows around the airway passage.

 PERSONAL STORY - About 20 years ago, when I first began looking at the relationship between facial growth and airway flow, I realized that animals always nose breathe, even when running for their lives.
 They only mouth breathe to gasp, when fighting.
 I also realized that, when I went jogging, I could keep my lips sealed and breathe through my nose if I went slow enough.
 That summer I went jogging twice a week, always nose breathing and limiting my pace to what my nasal airway could accomodate.
 By the end of that summer, it could accommodate natural jogging.
 I could run a good natural pace with my lips sealed, and I still do.